-- Personal data obtained from general correspondence from members of the public and handling complaints against the police force, the Chief Constable or the OPCC. - Personal data obtained during the evaluation and award of PCC grants and/ or commissioned services. - Personal data obtained from the police force and other third parties as a result of the OPCC's involvement in joint committees and forums to ensure that local priorities are lined up.
+- Personal data obtained from general correspondence from members of the public and handling complaints against the Chief Constable, the PCC, the Deputy PCC (if appointed) and OPCC staff. - Personal data obtained during the evaluation and award of PCC grants and/ or commissioned services.

-- Personal data obtained as a result of handling subject access requests or requests for information under Freedom of Information Act 2000. - Personal data obtained when individual signs up to receive the OPCC's newsletter or other e-mail newsletters for which we receive data. - Personal data obtained when individuals use our website or other websites we control. - Personal data obtained when we take photographs or videos at events. - Personal data obtained when we carry our public consultations. - Personal data obtained when visiting the office. - Recruitment of volunteers, OPCC staff and the Chief Constable of Warwickshire Police.
+- Personal data obtained from the police force and other third parties as a result of the OPCC's involvement in joint committees and forums to ensure that local priorities are lined up. - Personal data obtained as a result of handling subject access requests or requests for information under Freedom of Information Act 2000. - Personal data obtained when individual signs up to receive the OPCC's newsletter or other e-mail newsletters for which we receive data. - Personal data obtained when individuals use our website or other websites we control. - Personal data obtained when we take photographs or videos at events. - Personal data obtained when we carry our public consultations. - Personal data obtained when visiting the office. - Recruitment of volunteers, OPCC staff and the Chief Constable of Warwickshire Police.